-F45 has combined HIIT with two other types of training, circuit and functional training, and incorporated all three into over 30 workout experiences, all of which inform the structure of the brand’s 45-minute workout sessions.
-What’s more, none of these sessions will ever be exactly the same, which means F45 members will always be challenged and will never reach a plateau in their fitness regimes.
+F45 Training has combined HIIT with two other types of training, circuit and functional training.
+All three have been incorporated into over 30 workout experiences, all of which inform the structure of the brand’s 45-minute workout sessions.
+What sets F45 apart from the competition is that virtually none of these sessions will ever be exactly the same, which means F45 members will always be challenged and will never reach a plateau in their fitness regimes.

-HIIT is a crucial part of this setup, as it compliments anyone’s exercise regimen.
+HIIT is a crucial part of this, and when done properly, can complement an active person’s exercise regimen.
 Let’s take a look at exactly how it benefits gym-goers.

-HIIT largely constitutes intense cardiovascular activity, which is great for burning those calories.
-But what’s even better about this specific type of training is that this effect continues after your workout is complete.
+HIIT largely constitutes intense cardiovascular activity, which is great for torching calories.
+But what’s even better is that this effect actually actively continues long after your workout is complete.
 HFR explains that “when participating in such high intensity workouts, your body’s repair cycle goes into hyperdrive.
 This means [that], 24 hours after a HIIT workout, your body is still burning calories and fat, whereas in steady-pace workouts, you may not be.”

 HIIT requires you to use nothing more than your own bodyweight.
-This means arriving at gym, changing, finding a space to do your exercise, and working out without having to handle any heavy gym equipment.
-Common examples of HIIT exercises include plyometrics (or jump training), push ups, lunges, squats, and core exercises.
+This means all you have to do upon arriving at an F45 studio is find a space to do your exercises—no handling any heavy gym equipment necessary!
+Common examples of HIIT exercises include plyometrics (or jump training), push-ups, lunges, squats, and core exercises.

-HIIT comprises numerous kinds of exercises, many of which have several variations.
-That means you have the ability to strengthen various parts of your body without plateauing.
-In addition, the absence of equipment and reliance on your body mean that you can do HIIT anywhere.
-This is particularly wonderful if you can’t always get to the gym but still have some time to work out.
+HIIT is comprised of numerous kinds of exercises, many of which have several variations.
+That means you have the ability to strengthen different parts of your body without plateauing.
+Additionally, the absence of equipment and reliance on your body mean that you can do HIIT anywhere.
+This is particularly wonderful if you can’t always get to the gym, but still have some time to work out.

-Thanks to its diversity, health benefits, and adaptability in many contexts, high-intensity interval training is a great form of exercise for anyone at any time.
-This makes it one of the many reasons F45 has benefitted so well from it.
+Thanks to its diversity, health benefits of hiit training, and adaptability in many contexts, high-intensity interval training is a great form of exercise for anyone, at any time.
+This highlights just one of the many reasons F45 Training has benefitted so well from it.